 By selecting the values of L (inductor) and C (capacitor) correctly, we can design for any impedance ratio we like.
-I have gone for an impedance ratio of 100 times at 144.3 MHz, so and .
+I have gone for an impedance ratio of 100 times at 144.3 MHz, so .
+To keep the size of inductor sensible, I used a known good value from the original DG8 design, 250nH.
 Some extra capacitors will provide a bit of extra AC filtering after the inductor.

 Early versions of this project used a relay for PTT switching.
 However, I decided against for later versions because the relay takes some time to operate.
 Ideally the preamp should be switched off as soon as possible when the transmitter is activated.
 The transmitter has a small delay between activation and RF output, so the sooner the preamp is disabled, the less likely it is for an issue to occur.
 When the PTT signal pin is grounded, the bias tee DC output should be disabled.

 2 LEDs are provided to give a visual feedback of the signals.
 A polyfuse can be used to protect the control electronics from short circuit.

 The design was made surface mount design to fit on lid of Hammond Manufacturing 27969PSLA (Farnell 301516) diecast Eddystone box.
 A 50 Ohm micro-stripline provides a reasonable impedance match through the bias-tee.
 This design has been tested at 400W (the UK maximum power limit), although testing at higher power levels remains to be done.